nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * File path can be relative or absolute, but must end with ".csv".
   * If using relative path, you may use ".." to move up one directory level (you may refer to example below).
-  * Although ~ symbol is commonly used as home, it will not be the case when using export.
+  * Although the ~ symbol is commonly used as home, it will not be the case when using export.
 Please use the full home path instead.
 * Importing a file will delete **ALL** existing contacts before adding the contacts from the file.
 </box>